aidotse/startupkit-DF/examples/README.md

 # Examples

-A number of simple examples demonstrating how to build and run docker images -without root privileges.
+A number of simple examples demonstrating how to build and run docker images.